HL7/dicom-sr/input/pagecontent/mapping.md

 The DICOM SR Measurement Report instance contains the following information relevant to creating FHIR resources:
 * The Patient IE used to associate created resources with the appropriate Patient
-* The Study ID used to associated created resources with the approriate ImagingStudy and ServiceRequest
+* The Study ID used to associated created resources with the appropriate ImagingStudy and ServiceRequest
-* The General Equipment IE used to create an a FHIR Device resource
+* The General Equipment IE used to create a FHIR Device resource
 * The Document IE is used to create one or more FHIR Observations

 ![DICOM SR Measurement Report Instance Mapping](./dicom_sr_measurement_report_mapping.svg){: width="100%"}